 Conclusions and Our Work

-It’s important to note that the WISC is just one tool among many that can be used to understand a child’s abilities.
-The results are best considered in conjunction with other assessment measures, clinical observations, and relevant contextual information.
-It’s essential to be aware of potential cultural biases that may be present in the test design and ways other factors can affect an evaluation.
+It’s important to note that the WISC IQ Test is just one tool among many that can be used to understand a child’s abilities.
+The results are best considered with other assessment measures, clinical observations, and relevant contextual information.
+It’s essential to be aware of potential cultural biases that may be present in the measure design and ways other factors can affect an evaluation.

 If you have questions about the WISC test, IQ testing in general, or how this type of evaluation could benefit your child, please get in touch with us anytime.